microsoft/vscode-docs/docs/languages/overview.md

 **Q: Can I map additional file extensions to a language?**

-**A:** Yes with the `files.associations` [setting](/docs/customization/userandworkspace.md) you can map file extensions to an existing language either globally or per workspace.
+**A:** Yes, with the `files.associations` [setting](/docs/customization/userandworkspace.md) you can map file extensions to an existing language either globally or per workspace.

 Here is an example that will associate more file extensions to the PHP language: